 - Recommend two people to be members in the program in 2021.

 - Attend annual Mentoring Circles for Disability Inclusion Summit

 - Intersectionality of Disability as Diversity, Equity, and Inclusion

 - History of the Treatment of Individuals with disabilities in the U.S.

 - Accommodations in an Academic and Employment setting

 - Creating accessible; physical spaces, digital content, social media posts, and events

 - Creating proactive and inclusive environments

 During the last training participants will be recognized as Ambassadors for Proactive Disability Inclusion.
-Ambassadors will receive a certificate, door sign, and brailed business cards which identifies their proactive focus on disability inclusion in their workplace and on campus.
+Ambassadors will receive a certificate, and door sign, which identifies their proactive focus on disability inclusion in their workplace and on campus.
 This program is also available on MyTalent as a learning development module.